 TIP: Did you know lowercase letters may be harder for a child who struggles with dyslexia or dysgraphia to read and write?
 Learn more about the visual complexity of lowercase vs. capital letters.

-Being able to identify an object from an image and/or to distinguish between objects of different colour, size, shape and positioning are skills the child may struggle with.
+Being able to identify an object from an image and/or to distinguish between objects of a different colour, size, shape and positioning are skills the child may struggle with.

 A child who struggles with visual discrimination may also have trouble recognizing and naming objects and symbols consistently.
 This can be problematic in maths and reading lessons and is often helped by taking a multi-sensory approach to learning.